img

 Q5.
 Are there any recommended hosting providers or server configurations for optimal performance with a headless WordPress CMS?

 Ans.
-Hosting providers offering support for headless architectures, such as those optimized for API-driven setups, can be considered.
+Hosting providers like Hostinger offering support for headless architectures, such as those optimized for API-driven setups, can be considered.
 Tailoring server configurations to handle API requests efficiently is crucial for optimal performance.

 Let's make it happen